oliver1112/udacity-DRL-nanodegree-project-Navigation/report.md

 is used and the learning rate is set LR = 0.0005

+The epsilon greedy policy is used to balance the Exploration-Exploitation Dilemma.
+With hyperparameters \epsilon_0 = 1 and exponential decline factor eps_decay=0.99 until the final $\epsilon_t = 0.01 $

+- Experience Replay

 To fully utilize the state-action pairs, experience replay is used to steep up the learning process.
 The replay buffer size is set to 100000 and the batch size is set to 64

+- Target Network

 To decrease oscillation phenomenon, A target network is used to speed up the convergence process.
 The target network is softly updated every 4 episode with hyperparameter $\tau$ = 0.001 $\tau=0.001$

-The epsilon greedy policy is used to balance the Exploration-Exploitation Dilemma.
-With hyperparameters \epsilon_0 = 1 and exponential decline factor eps_decay=0.99 until the final $\epsilon_t = 0.01 $
+### Pseudocode
+This algorithm screenshot is taken from the [Deep Reinforcement Learning Nanodegree course](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893)

 ## Plot of Rewards
-The Environment solved in 400 episodes
+The Environment solved in 300 episodes.
+The reward changes with the number of times as shown below:
-![Plot][image3]
+![Pseudocode][image2]

 ## Ideas for Future Work
-Implement a double DQN, a dueling DQN, or prioritized experience replay!
+- Trying to implement a double DQN, a dueling DQN, or prioritized experience replay.
-Trying to solve the problem direatly from pixels without the ray-based state space.
+- Trying to solve the problem direatly from pixels without the ray-based state space.
+A convolutional neural network would be used at the input of the network in order to process the raw pixels.